 Her hopes for a quick kill faded as her spells slid from its neck and torso.
 Her lightning ripped through the Wyvern's scales but failed to penetrate its tissues and ligaments as it had done so for her usual monstrous enemies.
 The Void-matter was likewise limited.
 Though it consumed some of the Wyvern's keratin, her opponent's leathery hide was warded by an unseen, supernatural force, weathered by the Wyvern's Draconic vitality, his inherent Affinity for lightning, or both.

 Now that she had gotten her immediate feelings out of the way, she began to realise the size of the shit-show within which she'd starred herself.

-It was met by a lashing tail which instantly crushed two of its forelimbs, slamming into its thorax.
-With another sickening crunch, the void-spider was sent tumbling into the mud and the darkness.
-Some distance away, it connected with a hut, crushed the thatch-wall, then spiralled into the interior.
+"SHAA—" It was met by a lashing tail which instantly crushed two of its forelimbs, slamming into its thorax.
+With another sickening crunch, the void-spider tumbled into the mud and the darkness.
+Some distance away, it connected with a hut, crushed the thatch-wall, and then spiralled into the interior.

 There was a moment of uncertainty as a toothy maw connected with the Non-Newtonian Shield.
-Both attacker and defender were caught off-guard, Gwen hadn't expected the Wyvern capable of actually biting a semi-dome Shield, while the creature had not expected a Mage’s fragile mana barrier to be so impervious.
+Both attacker and defender were caught off-guard.
+Gwen hadn't expected the Wyvern to be capable of actually biting a semi-dome Shield, while the creature had not expected a Mage's fragile mana barrier to be so impervious.

-The wyvern's head twisted awkwardly as its teeth failed to penetrate her Shield, a miscalculation which brought forward the awkward momentum of its body, made unstoppable by the might of two draconic bloodlines.
+The Wyvern's head twisted awkwardly as its teeth failed to penetrate her Shield.
+This miscalculation brought forward the awkward momentum of its body, making it stumble.

 The thunderous noise that followed was not issued from the cloud-strewn heaven; it came from a semi-trailer-impact, from claws the size of Gwen's arms raking against her double-Shield.